Regenerationism: Magazines

 The Regenerationist intellectuals wished to form a new, authentic idea of Spain, to which end they attempted to expose the deceptions of official Spain by disseminating studies in widely circulated magazines.
 Many of these predated those publications associated with the Generation of '98.
 The first was the Revista Contemporánea (1875–1907), founded by José del Perojo.
 Among its initial collaborators were numerous scholars associated with the Krausist Institución Libre de Enseñanza (Free Institute of Instruction), an independent institution of higher education founded in Madrid in 1876.
 Among these were Rafael Altamira, Julián Sanz del Río, Rafael María de Labra, and Urbano González Serrano, who imported contemporary European aesthetic and philosophical currents and propagated them within Spain breaking links with Spanish cultural tradition.
 Another prestigious publication was La España Moderna (1889–1914).
 Founded by José Lázaro Galdiano, it sought to be Spain's Revue des deux mondes.
 Like Revista Contemporánea, it sought to be cosmopolitan, European, and contemporary.
 Among its collaborators were Ramiro de Maeztu and Miguel de Unamuno.
 Another Regenerationist magazine was Nuevo Teatro Crítico ("New Critical Theater"), written almost entirely by literary theorist Emilia Pardo Bazán, who was Europeanist as well as sincerely feminist.

 Regenerationist writers

 The Regenerationist writers published studies and essays that denounced the corrupt Canovist system.
-This was given particular evidence and impetus by the defeat of Spain's technically obsolete military in the Spanish–American War of 1898, when Spain lost virtually all that remained of its colonial empire (losing Cuba, Puerto Rico, the Philippines and several smaller island possessions).
+This was given particular evidence and impetus by the defeat of Spain's technically obsolete military in the Spanish–American War of 1898, when Spain lost virtually all that remained of its empire (losing Cuba, Puerto Rico, the Philippines and several smaller island possessions).

 The way had been somewhat prepared by Lucas Mallada's Los males de la patria y la futura revolución española ("The ills of the country and the future Spanish revolution", 1890) and Ricardo Macías Picavea's El problema nacional ("The national problem"), as well as Krausist attacks on illiteracy and official state pedagogy, most notably as led by the Institución Libre de Enseñanza directed by Francisco Giner de los Ríos.

 The most important author (and political figure) of this movement was Joaquín Costa.